Charleston vs Sedona

 Which city has higher STR taxes — Charleston or Sedona?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Sedona charges 13.3%–13.9% combined (varies by county portion — Yavapai vs Coconino).
-Compare the full breakdown in the table above.
+Notably, Sedona benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?